 Athlete’s Foot: It’s Not Just for Athletes

-Contrary to what the name may suggest, athlete’s foot (scientifically known as tinea pedis) is not specific to athletes.
-It is the most common fungal skin infection, occurring when the tinea fungus grows on the feet.
-Athlete’s foot spreads easily, either through contact with infected skin scales or contact with fungi in damp areas such as showers and swimming pools.
-Most often, people get it by walking barefoot on contaminated surfaces, but poorly fitted shoes that do not allow for proper air circulation often times result in athlete’s foot.
+Contrary to what the name may suggest, Athlete’s foot is not specific to athletes.
+In fact, it’s the most common fungal skin infection, occurring when the tinea fungus grows on the feet.
+Athlete’s foot spreads easily: either through contact with infected skin scales or contact with fungi in damp areas.
+Most often, people get it by walking barefoot on contaminated surfaces.
+Poorly fitted shoes that do not allow for proper air circulation oftentimes result in athlete’s foot.

 Symptoms of Athlete's Foot

 Symptoms of the fungus may appear differently depending on an individual’s particular case.
-Though athlete’s foot usually occurs as an itchy rash on the bottom of the foot, there are three distinct types:
+Though it usually occurs as an itchy rash on the bottom of the foot, there are three distinct types:

 - Toe web infection: Found between the fourth and fifth toes, a toe web infection results in itchy skin that becomes scaly, eventually cracking.
 This infection can occur simultaneously with a bacterial infection, breaking down the integrity of the skin and worsening the condition.